 Those who wish to participate in the CAP must ensure that they will be available for the entire 4-week assessment period.
 Every effort will be made to assign participants their preferred blocks, however for some participants this may not be possible.

-A random draw will be conducted from the pool of 2018 CAP applicants.
-Selected participants will be contacted through email in late March.
+A random draw will be conducted from the pool of 2019 CAP applicants.
+Selected participants will be contacted through email in April.
 If placements remain vacant after the initial draw, they may be offered to applicants on the ordered waitlist.

 NOTE: Participants are NOT permitted to hold other clinically related employment during their period of placement.